-Mira with a Client
+Mira With a Client

-Impact of Social Media on Private Investigations
+Impact of Social Media on Private Investigators

 Truth isn’t hidden.
 It’s posted.